Skip to Main Content

 Requesting from Our Collection

 Our aerial photos by county are available by request only.
-Photos in our physical collection can be viewed in MAGIL and scanned using our flatbed scanner.
+Photos in our physical collection can be viewed in MAGIL by appointment made by emailing mapsinfo@uga.edu.
 Any of our digitized photos will be provided in lieu of a physical copy and the file will be sent to the provided email.
 Please view our full policies regarding aerial photo access

-You can request photos from our collection via a request form, online or at our service desk.
+You can request photos from our collection via a request form online

 • Types of information needed from the photos for a request: